Caring for Victims of Sexual Assault

 - assess, treat, and/or offer/give referrals for physical injuries.

-Medical doctors at Student Health Service routinely assess for signs of Interpersonal Dating Violence and can provide medical support and referrals for emotional support as well.
+Medical doctors at Student Health Services routinely assess for signs of Interpersonal Dating Violence and can provide medical support and referrals for emotional support as well.

 Students are encouraged to contact the SHARE office in the Counseling Center and or other community resources, including Pittsburgh Action Against Rape (PAAR) for additional support.